 Simple Ways to Add Turmeric to Your Dog's Diet

 You can also buy a joint supplement for dogs that contains turmeric.
 One that I've tried is by Nupro.
 I was introduced to Nupro Lyfe Spyce Healthy Immune Response at SuperZoo.
 With all the positive I've heard about turmeric and mushrooms, I believe Lyfe Spyce is a great option for dog owners who can't figure out if they should give their dogs turmeric powder or if they should make a turmeric paste.
+Personally, I've had more success with golden paste than with Nupro Lyfe Spyce, however, every dog is different and this is an option, I think, for dogs that have trouble with golden paste.

 A Final Note on Turmeric for Dogs